ammarbinfaisal1/prettinit/README.md

 * navigate to it
 * run `npm install -g`

-### Options
+### Usage Options
-    --set-default, -D  set the the current directory's prettier config file as default --use-default, -d  use the default config file in the current directory
+    --set-default, -D  set the the current directory's prettier config file as default --write-default, -W  write the default config file in the current directory